-NEW In 2017, the ministry will also require CMSM and DSSABs to establish targets for the child care expansion plan and for the ELCC Agreement.
-Please see Sections 3 and 4 of this guideline for details.
+NEW In 2017, the ministry will also require CMSM and DSSABs to establish targets for the child care expansion plan.
+Please see Section 3 of this guideline for details.

 CMSMs and DSSABs are required to set contractual service targets, in collaboration with the ministry, each calendar year; the targets should reflect local demand and priorities.
 These targets are included in the child care service agreement for the current contract year.